 If the light is still blinking, you will need to troubleshoot.
-Before you continue, you need to make sure the waste drawer is empty and that it has a clean waste drawer liner.
+However, before you continue, you need to ensure the waste drawer is empty and has a clean liner.

 Blue blinking light: The bag isn’t fully inserted in the drawer

-Blue blinking light but the bag is properly inserted: Usually, the DFI lens is dirty, wipe them with a cloth.
+A blue blinking light, but the bag is inserted correctly: The DFI lens is usually dirty; wipe them with a cloth.

 First of all, you will need to check your DFI lenses for any obstructions:

 - Turn off your Litter-Robot and unplug from the power base, after which you can remove the bonnet and globe.

 - Look for excess litter and clean accordingly where the globe usually rests.